akashgits/akashgits/README.md

 - 👋 Hi, I’m @akashgits
 - 👀 I’m interested in working on new fields
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on startup compinies
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---